COVID-19 & Working at Haverford

 Paid Time for Self-Quarantine

-Upon consultation with Human Resources, employees who are required to self-quarantinedue to COVID-19 symptoms, exposure or positive test result will be paid.
+Upon consultation with Human Resources, employees who are required to self-quarantine due to COVID-19 symptoms, exposure or positive test result will be paid.
 Exempt employees should enter sick days in Workday with COVID in the comment section to indicate the reason for the absence.
-Managers of non-exempt employees will need to submit regularly schedule work time in Workday as Did Not Work during Campus Emergency.
+Managers of non-exempt employees will need to submit regularly scheduled work time in Workday as Did Not Work during Campus Emergency.

 Employees or students who have been fully vaccinated may travel and engage in off-campus activities within the United States and return to live and/or work on campus provided they are asymptomatic.
-For international travel, or if you are not fully vaccinated, view the Fall 2021 Travel Policy.
+For international travel, or if you are not fully vaccinated, view the 2021-2022 Travel Policy.

 Update Your User Profile

 As many staff and faculty continue to work remotely, consider including information at the top of your User Profile about how to best contact you this fall.
-Examples include Franklyn's profile, Michelle's profile, and Meg's profile, and it's very easy to do.
+Examples include Franklyn's profile or Meg's profile, and it's very easy to do.
 Visit hav.to/profile for instructions on updating your User Profile.

 Download and print COVID-19 safety posters for use around campus.